decoupca/msteams_webhooks/README.md

 #### Individuals

 The Teams webhooks API does support [mentioning individuals](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-format?tabs=adaptive-md%2Cdesktop%2Cconnector-html#user-mention-in-incoming-webhook-with-adaptive-cards).
 However, the approach is somewhat complex and has not yet been implemented by `msteams_webhooks`.

+## Roadmap

+### Near-term

+Features for 1.0.0:
+* Implement all elements, actions, and container objects relevant to webhooks.

+### Mid-term

+* Add support for mentioning individuals in Adaptive Cards.
+* Implement an `AsyncTeamsWebhook` class.